x12jiang/gittrials/readme.txt

 Git is a version control system.
 Git is free software.
-GIT is a GNU software
+GIT is a GNU software which is good for all developers.